FAXMACHIN-E/Cam-Example/README.md

 1. **Input** - This component is about module to handle input - image/video uploaded by users, or content from web camera stream directly.
 It will also check compatibility - whether the input is the right type within the proper size range.

 2. **Processing** - This module contains tailored machine learning model to process reveived input and generate output, the processing time should be reasonable to achieve desired user experience.
+Colab notebook for model training: https://colab.research.google.com/drive/1Tuok_HFhSaD7UQCsoKiHDVf9lvWsp6kU?usp=sharing

 3. **Output** - This component is to show the output - letters in scripts (or edited video, to be investigated and confirmed) in desired format.